Shoulder Impingement Syndrome: Causes and Treatment

 These conservative treatment options can be effective for many people with Shoulder Impingement Syndrome.

-However, it is important to work with a therapist to develop an individualized treatment plan that addresses your specific symptoms and needs.
+However, it is important to work with a clinician to develop an individualized treatment plan that addresses your specific symptoms and needs.

 If conservative treatment is not effective, surgery may be necessary to relieve impingement and restore normal shoulder function.